Renown-class battlecruiser: Second World War

 In November 1940 Force H covered the small aircraft carrier Argus as she flew off Hurricane fighters bound for Malta from a position south of Sardinia.
 Later that month Force H participated in the inconclusive Battle of Cape Spartivento.
 Renown bombarded Genoa on 9 February 1941 with little effect.
 Renown and Force H escorted convoys both inside and outside the Mediterranean in March–May 1941 before being summoned into the Atlantic to search for the Bismarck.
 Force H escorted another convoy to Malta in July and Renown returned home for repairs the next month.
 The ship was transferred to the Home Fleet in November when her repairs were complete.
 She provided cover for the inbound and outbound convoys to the Soviet Union in early March 1942.
 She became flagship of Force W which was formed to escort carriers carrying fighters to be flown-off for Malta in April–May.

 Renown rejoined Home Fleet once those missions were completed, but was transferred to Force H in October 1942 to participate in Operation Torch.
 She returned to Britain to refit from February to June 1943.
 The ship brought Winston Churchill and his staff back from the Quebec Conference in September and conveyed them to the Cairo Conference in November.
 She rejoined the Home Fleet in December, just in time to be transferred to the Eastern Fleet a few weeks later.
 Renown arrived in Colombo at the end of January 1944 where she was flagship of the 1st Battle Squadron.
 In April she participated in Operation Cockpit, an airstrike against port and oil facilities on Sabang, off the island of Sumatra.
 The ship bombarded Japanese-occupied facilities on Car Nicobar in the Nicobar Islands and Port Blair in the Andaman Islands on 30 April – 1 May.
 Renown supported the airstrike against Surabaya, Java (Operation Transom) on 17 May as well as follow-on attack against Port Blair on 21 June.
 After another airstrike on 25 July on Sabang the ship bombarded the city.
-She bombarded facilities in the Nicobar Islands from 17–19 October.
+She bombarded facilities in the Nicobar Islands from 17 to 19 October.
 On 22 November Renown was replaced as flagship by Queen Elizabeth and the ship began a refit at Durban from December to February 1945.
 She was recalled to home waters in March, lest the remaining German heavy ships make a final sortie, and reached Rosyth on 15 April.
 She was given a brief refit when this concern proved illusory and was placed in reserve in May 1945.
 Renown was partially disarmed in July when six of her 4.5-inch turrets were removed, as well as all of her light guns.
 The ship hosted a meeting between King George VI and President Truman on 3 August when the latter was en route home aboard the heavy cruiser USS Augusta.
 The decision to dispose of the ship was announced on 21 January 1948 and she was towed to Faslane for scrapping on 3 August.